javihernandez/gwc-chrome/README.md

 First, your website needs to be integrated with the GPII.
 [More info](http://blogs.cloud4all.info/developers/information-about-your-solution/)

+Note: If you are using the Flow Manager from [GPII's review4 branch](https://github.com/GPII/universal/tree/review4), you only need to integrate your solution into the web solutions registry.
+If you are using the master branch, you also need to include your solution into the desktop-specific registries (`linux.json` , `win32.json` or both) where you want to use the solution - until [pull request 399 for JIRA ticket GPII-256](https://github.com/GPII/universal/pull/399) has been merged into the master branch.

 ### Add your site to GWC for Chrome

 The extension will only accept requests from trusted sites; for this you need to include your domain name into the extension's [manifest.json](https://github.com/javihernandez/gwc-chrome/blob/master/manifest.json#L15).